 Crafts aren’t for you?
-Try to map out what you want to spend on everyone in advanced.
-Compare prices and stick to a budget that is in within your means.
+Try to map out what you want to spend on everyone in advance.
+Compare prices and stick to a budget that is within your means.
 It’s also important to do some research and have an idea of what you want to purchase.
 There are plenty of apps and browser add-ons that make it easy to compare prices online like Shop Savvy and BuyVia.
 Browser add-ons like Honey send you promo codes to help you save money while shopping.

 If you’re hitting the stores this holiday season, STAY FOCUSED!
 It’s very easy to get distracted by the holiday cheer and sales being thrown at you.
 Go in with a plan and stick to it, we believe in you!